 Wednesday, June 10, 2020

-Akira Tanton (AHS Class of 2023) has spent the last several months helping thousands of Chicagoans get tested for COVID-19.
+Akira Tanton (AHS Class of 2023) spent most of her spring and summer helping thousands of Chicagoans get tested for COVID-19.

 Tanton, airman first class in the 182nd Airlift Wing of the Illinois Air National Guard, was one of about 50 in her medical support unit who volunteered to conduct coronavirus testing at 11 drive-in sites throughout Illinois.